Writing community slang, phrases and acronyms

 - ASIN: Amazon Standard Identification Number.
 It identifies a book product on Amazon.

-- Backlist: This can refer to a publisher’s older books, rather than new titles.
-As an “author backlist” it can refer to older books from the author.
+- Backlist: This can refer to a publisher’s older books, rather than their new titles.
+An “author backlist” refers to previous works put out by an author.

-- Cover reveal: Revealing the cover of a new book for the first time, either on social media or blogs.
+- Cover reveal: Revealing the cover of a new book for the first time.

 - Frankfurt: Frankfurt Book Fair.